Hellbovine

 KNOWN ISSUES

-- I tried to avoid group policy registry keys unless it was absolutely required, but I had to use about a half dozen in total.
+- I tried to avoid group policy tweaks unless it was absolutely required, but I had to use about a half dozen in total.
 This is not a bad thing, but the downside to policies is that they lock settings so the user cannot toggle them on/off in the Windows interface, until the policy is deleted from the registry.
 I will work to eliminate all policies in the future.

 RELEASE NOTES

 August 23, 2022: Released version 1.0 with 584 total registry keys.
 It took about 640 hours over 8 months to create it, and versions 2.0 and 3.0 are planned out.
-Since good testing is so time consuming, each new version takes several months or more to complete.
+Quality testing is time consuming, so each new version takes several months or more to complete.
 If anyone finds any issues, those will be fixed and the guide updated with a minor version change.

 STEP 1: GETTING STARTED